Pinterest Hidden Image

 Pin

-Stirring slowly, you’ll notice that solid chunks called curds start to form and separate from the liquid called whey.
+🔎 Stirring slowly, you’ll notice solid chunks called curds forming and separating from the liquid called whey.

 Pin